 Understand the difference between data controllers and data processors – both have different responsibilities under the legislation.
 What lawful basis do you have to process personal data?
-This self-assessment helps small to medium businesses.
+This impact assessment helps small business and medium business owners.

 Lewis Silkin, a global law firm headquartered in the UK, recommends that you map and audit your data first.
 What personal data do you have, where is it stored, where is it sent, how is it processed, and what do you tell people about the processing?